-Workplace and Apprenticeship Mathematics 20 is to be allocated 100 hours.
-It is important for students to receive the full amount of time allocated to their mathematical learning and that the learning be focused upon students attaining the understanding and skills as defined by the outcomes and indicators stated in this curriculum.
+Workplace and Apprenticeship Mathematics 30 is to be allocated 100 hours.
+Students should receive the full amount of time allocated to their mathematical learning, and the learning should be focused upon them attaining the understanding and skills as defined by the outcomes and indicators stated in this curriculum.

-The outcomes in the Workplace and Apprenticeship Mathematics 20 course are based upon the students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavour.
+The outcomes in the Workplace and Apprenticeship Mathematics 30 course are based upon students' prior learning and continue to develop their number sense, spatial sense, logical thinking, and understanding of mathematics as a human endeavour.
 These learning experiences prepare students to be confident, flexible, and capable with their mathematical knowledge in new contexts.
-The outcomes in this course are the prerequisite outcomes for the Workplace and Apprenticeship Mathematics 30 course.